-In accordance with FASB ASC 820, the Company measures its cash and investment in available-for-sale securities at fair value.
-The Company's cash and investment in available-for-sale securities are classified within Level 1 by using quoted market prices.
+In accordance with ASC 820, the Company measures its cash and investments in available-for-sale securities at fair value.
+The Company's cash and investments in available-for-sale securities are classified within Level 1 by using quoted market prices.

-The carrying value of cash accounts, other current assets, accounts payable, and accrued liabilities are considered to be representative of their respective fair values because of the short-term nature of those instruments.
+The carrying value of other current assets and accounts payable are considered to be representative of their respective fair values because of the short-term nature of those instruments.